1fish2/BBQTimer/README.md

 Using Android Studio.

 ## TODO
-* Make the main Activity's text a little smaller?
 * Make the widget prettier: margins, translucent frame, background image?
 * Show the date and time in the widget.
 (Only on the lock screen?
 Vertically resizable?)
 * When stopped at 0:00, show just the date, time, and start button in the widget?